divadnauj-GB/GPU-programming-2024-25/Lab05/README.md

 2. Extend the description of the median filter to input matrices of 1024x1024 (n=1024) or any other high dimentional size such as HD, 4K, etc. Calculate the median also in the corner cases (limits 0, and 1023) of the output matrix.

     **Hint:**
-    - Consider using the shared memory capabilities to divide the median operation in blocks and process the complete input matrix.
+    - Consider using the shared memory capabilities to divide the median operation in blocks and process the complete input matrix in parallel.
     - Include one or more conditional statements to handle the median in the corner cases.

 3. (optional) Adapt the kernel description to process the pixels of one layer from an input image.